Bachelor in International Business Program

 APPRENTICESHIP – BETWEEN THEORETICAL EDUCATION AND PROFESSIONAL EXPERIENCE

 The apprenticeship is a very effective way to enter the professional world quickly and with confidence.
-This option is offered on the Lille campus only, so students from the Paris-La Défense campus will have to change campuses in the third year.
+This option is currently offered on the Lille campus only, so students from the Paris-La Défense campus will have to move to Lille Campus in the third year.

-It is compulsory for students to undertake the entire apprenticeship period at a company located in France and gives rise to remuneration and tuition costs that are entirely financed by the employer.
+It is compulsory for students to undertake the entire apprenticeship period at a company located in France.
+The apprenticeship students receive remuneration and their tuition costs during their year are entirely financed by the employer.
 This system requires students to sign an employment contract, where the conditions are different depending on whether the student is European or non-European:

 > For French citizens and members of the European Union: the student does not need to request a work permit from the French State to be enrolled in the apprenticeship program (in accordance with the ‘free movement’ principle of people within the EU).